 The instrument characteristics are verified after events such as solar flares.
-The energy response and spectral resolution are monitored on long time-scales using the de-excitation lines at 511 keV and 1275 keV emitted by the on-board 22Na calibration source, and at 59.3 keV using the background-induced Tungsten fluorescence line from the coded mask and hopper walls.
+The energy response and spectral resolution are monitored on long time-scales at 59.3 keV using the background-induced Tungsten fluorescence line from the coded mask and hopper walls.